nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Words in `UPPERCASE` are the parameters.
 * Items in `[SQUARE BRACKETS]` are optional.
 * To specify parameters, such as the deadline for a task, use flags.
-Flags follow the Unix command format - single dash (eg. `-f`) for short flags and double dash for long flags (eg. `--all`)
+Flags follow the Unix command format - single dash (eg. `/f`) for short flags and double dash for long flags (eg. `--all`)
 * Items with `...` within each parameter means you can add more items within the same parameters than specified.
 * Most commands that refer to a particular task or event in the list require an `INDEX`.
 This is a number indicated on the left of a task or event as shown in the screenshot below: